 A main development focus is the creation of a single performance portable version of the code.
 All features will consequently be available on all platforms, including accelerators (GPUs) from NVIDIA, AMD, and Intel.
-The internal design is being updated for greater simplicity.
-Overall we expect this to increase performance and improve the overall consistency and robustness of the code.
-It will also enable us to remove legacy implementations.
+These new implementations are currently referred to as the batched code.
+As the initial batched implementation is matured, observables and other functionality will be prioritized based on feedback received.